I recently stumbled upon a brilliant ‘7 rules of life’ quote that left a lasting impact on me, and it has been on my mind ever since.

 One of the most motivational quotes about success by Alexander the Great summarizes all this: “There is nothing impossible to him who will try.”

-You’re the only one in charge of your happiness
+6. Remember, you’re the only one in charge of your happiness!

 You’re the only one who is in charge of your own happiness!
 This is one of my top favorite cardinal rules for life.